Some people say, “Sitting is the new smoking” in terms of how bad it is for our overall health.

-Did you know that according to the Australian Health Survey (2014–2015), only 55% of Australian adults meet the recommended level of physical activity?
+Did you know that according to the Australian Bureau of Statistics, only 55% of Australian adults meet the recommended level of physical activity?

 When you consider that the average working adult has a full-time Monday to Friday 9-5 job and spends 70-80% of their workday sedentary, the picture becomes a little clearer.
 We spend more of our waking time at work than we do anywhere else.

 Where is the time to exercise?

 Just by getting a different desk that promotes activity during the day could make all the difference…

 Just by making small changes to your daily routine can make all the difference.

 Sit-stand desks, standing desks, adjustable standing desks, whatever you want to call them, can benefit your health in so many different ways.

 In Australia, lower back pain is the most frequently seen musculoskeletal condition in general practice.
 In 2001 more than 20% of Australians reported they had back pain.

 The 2011 CDC ‘Take A Stand Project’ revealed that after a seven-week period, 50% of standing desk users reported their back pain has been reduced.

 Even a one-hour standing at your desk will relieve the stress on your spine caused by sitting all day.